roboflow/inference/docs/inference_helpers/inference_landing_page.md

 ## Visit the Inference Landing Page

+The Inference Server runs in Docker.
+Before we begin, make sure you have installed Docker on your system.
+To learn how to install Docker, refer to the <a href="https://docs.docker.com/get-docker/" target="_blank">official Docker installation guide</a>.

 The easiest way to start an inference server is with the inference CLI.
 Install it via pip:

 ```bash